A copycat version of Starbucks Cherry Mocha. Easy to whip up and delicious enough to satisfy your cherry mocha cravings, with fewer calories!

 - Top with whipped cream, mini chocolate chips and red sprinkles.

 If you do, drop me a comment and let me know your thoughts!
 Who are my cherry mocha peeps out there?
 I’d love to hear from you. 🍒

 PS.
-I’d be so grateful if you’d follow me on social media and subscribe by entering your email in the box on this page!
+I’d be so grateful if you’d follow me on social media and subscribe by entering your email HERE!
 Then you won’t miss a thing from The House on Silverado.

 This post contains affiliate links.

 8 thoughts on “Starbucks Copycat Cherry Mocha: Take-Two”

 Mocha + cherry juice is something new to me, but I love anything mocha.
 I bet I would love this, too.
 Thanks a bunch for sharing at Fiesta Friday party!
 I hope to see you next week.

 Congratulations your Starbucks Copycat Mocha Take Two, is featured on Full Plate Thursday, 523 this week!
 Thanks so much for sharing this delicious recipe with us, we have pinned it to our feature board!